cjbarber/hipchat-alternatives/README.md

 [ChatGrape Homepage](https://chatgrape.com/)

-While still in early access the key USPs of ChatGrape are
+While still in early access the key features of ChatGrape are

 - an autocomplete that allows you to reference your company's issues, appointments and files right as you type.
 - (restr. beta) automatic message labelling